 Because occupations involving physical labor dominate the local economy, Tuscarawas is generally considered to be a blue-collar town.
 35.62% of the Tuscarawas workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tuscarawas is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Tuscarawas who work in healthcare (11.42%), sales jobs (10.81%), and maintenance occupations (8.68%).

-Tuscarawas’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Tuscarawas’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of Tuscarawas are slightly less educated than the national average of 21.84% for the average city or town: 15.58% of adults in Tuscarawas have a bachelor's degree or advanced degree
+The percentage of adults in Tuscarawas with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.58% of adults in Tuscarawas have a bachelor's degree or advanced degree.

 The per capita income in Tuscarawas in 2022 was $26,506, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $106,024 for a family of four.
 However, Tuscarawas contains both very wealthy and poor people as well.